 - The Working Group also discussed whether the AuthInfo code, which is currently being used to authenticate a transfer in EPP based registries, could be used as a means to authenticate the transfer instead of the registrant or admin contact e-mail address. - It was noted that this would not solve the issue at hand as the registrant could still challenge a transfer, even if the AuthInfo code would be provided by the admin contact, unless the submission of a valid AuthInfo code would be the only requirement to initiate a transfer.
-However, this was not deemed a secure and viable solution compared to the current system.
+However, this was not deemed a secure and viable solution compared to the current system. - One suggestion made during the public comment period on the Initial Report was to consider using the AuthInfo code to retrieve information from the domain:info or contact:info operation in the EPP protocol, although this would only work for thick registries (see section 6.4 for more details).

-Preliminary Conclusion for Issue I
+Conclusion for Issue I